formobi/csv-utils/README.md

 1. Add full test suite.
 1. Make provision for using this in browser as well.
 1. Command line execution option to generate csv from json (Low Prioirity)
+1. Add support for nested paths.
+~
+~